 Are Dabs Always Concentrated with Huge Flavor?

 The simple answer is: yes, they should be.
 Top-shelf dabs’ flavor will taste like the marijuana strains they are extracted from.
-Dabs can sometimes taste like vaporized weed, and they should always have a taste like weed.
+Dabs can sometimes taste like vaporized weed, and they should always have a taste like marijuana.
 Here are a few things to look out for when sampling dabs:

-- Aroma: Make sure the concentrate has a weed-like smell.
+Aroma: Make sure the concentrate has a weed-like smell.
 If there is no obvious scent or it emits a foul, pungent odor, steer clear.

-- Appearance: The best forms of shatter will resemble stained glass, while crumble has a honeycomb look.
+Appearance: The best forms of shatter will resemble stained glass, while crumble has a honeycomb look.
 Hash oil should resemble light maple syrup.

 - You can argue that dabs are better for your health than weed because they provide a cleaner hit.
 When you smoke dry herb, you inhale combusted (charred) plant material that ends up as tar in your lungs.
 Concentrates get rid of most of this unnecessary material, which means greater medical benefits and lower levels of heavy tar.